narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 ###### Daily Activities
 ###### How often do you do do retesting & Regression testing
+For regression-  when ever there is major changes to any module regression testing is required

+Retest - it depends on fixing the bugs

 ###### string and stringbuffer difference
 > String is immutable, if you try to alter their values, another object gets created, whereas StringBuffer and StringBuilder are mutable so they can change their values